 While we talk about regrets and making the right decisions, we came across John’s reflection on his life in a subReddit called TIFU My whole life.
 “My regrets as a 46-year-old, and advice to others at a crossroad.”

 We hope you can draw inspiration from this story and make the most of it!

 TIFU.
 More like my whole life really.

-Hi, I my name’s John.
+Hi, my name’s John.
 I’ve been lurking for a while, but I’ve finally made an account to post this.
 I need to get my life off my chest.
 About me.
-I’m a 46 year old banker and I have been living my whole life the opposite of how I wanted.
+I’m a 46-year-old banker and I have been living my whole life the opposite of how I wanted.

 Today I found out my wife has been cheating on me for the last 10 years.

 My son feels nothing for me.
-I realised I missed my father’s funeral FOR NOTHING.
+I realized I missed my father’s funeral FOR NOTHING.
 I didn’t complete my novel, travelling the world, helping the homeless.
-All these things I thought I knew to be a certainty about myself when i was in my late teens and early twenties.
+All these things I thought I knew to be a certainty about myself when I was in my late teens and early twenties.

 Let’s start with a description of me when I was 20.

 I had been dating my wife for four years by then.
 Young love.
 She loved my spontaneity, my energy, my ability to make people laugh and feel loved.
 I knew my book was going to change the world.
-I would show the perspective of the ‘bad’ and the ‘twisted’, showing my viewers that everybody thinks differently, that people never think what the do is wrong.
+I would show the perspective of the ‘bad’ and the ‘twisted’, showing my viewers that everybody thinks differently, that people never think what they do is wrong.

 What was I thinking?
 How could I live, when the job was my life?
-After coming home, I would eat dinner, prepare my work for the following day, and sleep at 10pm, to wake up at 6am the following day.
+After coming home, I would eat dinner, prepare my work for the following day, and sleep at 10 pm, to wake up at 6 am the following day.
 God, I can’t remember the last time I’ve made love to my wife.